flaxsearch/flaxcode/src/docs/hacking.rst

 provide the full configuration possibilities and also to have a relatively simple, yet useful, option available in the UI.

+At the time of writing the following loggers are used by the code, there is no point in configuring other loggers unless you add code that uses them:
+  - webserver
+  - webserver.errors
+  - webserver.access
+  - scheduling
+  - collections
+  - indexing
+  - filtering.ifilter
+  - indexing
+  - indexing
+  - searching

-The class LogClientProcess_ does most of this for you, although subclasses must ensure that ``initialise_logging`` is called in their run methods.
+The class LogClientProcess_ ensure that subclass processes receive updates to the global logging configuration, although subclasses must ensure that ``initialise_logging`` is called in their run methods.

 .. _LogClientProcess: file:api/logclient.LogClientProcess-class.html